geneontology/geneontology.github.io/_docs/submitting-go-annotations.md

 Please [contact the GOC](http://help.geneontology.org/) before carrying out the annotation work; this will ensure that GOC mentors and trainers can be of assistance in producing data sets in agreement with the GOC annotation policies and format requirements.

-## 2. Provide a GAF2.0 formatted file
+## 2. Provide a GAF 2.2

 Research groups looking to supply Gene Ontology annotations to the Consortium must submit an appropriately formatted annotation file that conforms to syntactic and semantic requirements of the Consortium.
-The primary GO annotation format is the Gene Association Format (GAF) 2.0, or GAF2.0.
-This page contains details on how to build and populate the GAF2.0 File.
+The primary GO annotation format is the Gene Association Format (GAF): as of March 2021 we use GAF 2.2.
+This page contains details on how to build and populate the GAF 2.2 File.

 Please ensure that:

- * Submissions are made using this flat, tab-delimited format file: GAF2.0
+ * Submissions are made using this flat, tab-delimited format file: GAF 2.2
  * The file has the correct file header
  * The file has the correct number of columns, even if some of them are not populated with data
- * If the file contains column names, these must be commented out using an exclamation mark ! at the start of the line
+ * If the file contains column names, these must be commented out using an exclamation mark (!) at the start of the line
  * The file contains no leading or trailing spaces